veraagyiri/WebProgrammingHomePage/README.md

 # WebProgramming
-We had to create a home page for our Web Programming class this is what I came up with
+We had to create a home page for our Web Programming class.